unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

-- if you are not restoring from a backup (which would contain a copy of your licence key file) then copy your existing licence key file into the 'config' folder on the flash drive so that UnRaid knows you want to switch your licence to this new flash drive.
+- if you are not restoring from a backup (which would contain a copy of your licence key file) then copy your existing licence key file into the 'config' folder on the flash drive so that Unraid knows you want to switch your licence to this new flash drive.
-- Click on the option to 'REPLACE KEY' \* Then enter the email address to which you would like to have the new key delivered to.
+- Click on the option to 'REPLACE KEY' then enter the email address to which you would like to have the new key delivered to.
 - Click 'REPLACE KEY'
 - **IMPORTANT:** Replacing your Unraid USB Flash Device transfers the